PO Box Petition

 This is good news!
 There are now easy, accessible, fast and cost-effective ways to meet the requirements to omit the street address from the label by getting your phone number listed in a suitable directory - you don't need pay for a business phone line and wait for the local phone book to be published!

-Anyone who has has issues with publishing their street address on their labels now has options for legitimately omitting their street address and still maintaining compliance with the regulations.
+Those who have had issues with publishing their street address on their labels now have options for legitimately omitting their street address and still maintaining compliance with the regulations.